IHC grants bail on medical grounds to Nawaz till Tuesday in Al Azizia case

 The Islamabad High Court (IHC) on Saturday granted bail on medical grounds to former premier Nawaz Sharif in the Al Azizia reference till Tuesday.

-The development came shortly after National Accountability Bureau (NAB), in its response to the IHC, said that it has "no objections to bail being granted".
+The development came shortly after National Accountability Bureau (NAB), in its response to the IHC cited humanitarian grounds and said that it has "no objections to bail being granted".

+The court instructed that two surety bonds worth Rs2 million each be submitted to secure Nawaz's release.

 Nawaz, a day earlier, had also secured bail in the Chaudhry Sugar Mills case.

-A plea had been filed by PML-N President Shehbaz Sharif seeking bail for his brother, former premier Nawaz Sharif, in the Al Azizia case.
+A plea had been filed by PML-N President Shehbaz Sharif seeking bail for his brother, Nawaz Sharif, in the Al Azizia case.

 The court had earlier on Saturday accepted a request by Shehbaz to hear the bail application today, instead of Tuesday.

-A two-member bench comprising IHC Chief Justice Athar Minallah and Justice Mohsin Akhtar Kiyani heard the matter.
+A two-member bench comprising IHC Chief Justice Athar Minallah and Justice Mohsin Akhtar Kiyani heard Shehbaz's request for the bail of his brother.

 During the course of the hearing, the chief justice remarked that the request for bail on medical grounds should not have been filed with the court to begin with, as the government has the authority to decide on such a matter.